mygamelife/SWD-for-ARM-Cortex-M4/README.md

 ```
 This command is to build the source code from the path stated in '.coproj' and flash it into hardware using ST-LINK.
 This command relies on `ST-LINK_CLI.exe` program by default.
 The program can be obtained from [here](http://www.st.com/web/en/catalog/tools/PF258168).
 You need to include the path to that program into the system path, so that the build system is able to invoke it.

-There is an another way of running this command by specified the '.coproj' name.
-Let's say if there is two coproj inside same directory you can specified which coproj to be compile and flash.
+There is an another way of running this command by specified the '.coproj' name similar with 'probe:release'.
 ```
 rake hw:flash[Blinky02.coproj]
 ```